nik-hz/weather-app/README.md

 ## Description

 the app fetches user location, using geolocation and then calls the openweather API to fetch current weather at the users location.
-My personal API key is included (the API is free for 60 calls per minute)
+My personal API key is not included (the API is free for 60 calls per minute so just go make your own)

 Main point of this project is as a practice for Redux, and a simple guide for those who don't really understand it yet. (more on Redux below)